Client Tested Methods to Show ROI from Your SEO Work

 Show SEO ROI with Google Analytics Goals

 For most goals, I would recommend Google Tag Manager (GTM).
 It can be slightly confusing at first but it’s probably the best and easiest way to set up goals in the long run.
-Alternatively, you can setup goals by hard coding tracking into your links but a lot of site builders won’t allow hard coding of this type anymore anyway, so you might as well just use GTM.
+Alternatively, you can set goals by hard coding tracking into your links, but many site builders won’t allow hard coding of this type anymore anyway, so you might as well just use GTM.

 For more info on setting up Tag Manager once you have Google Analytics in place just do a Google search.
 There are a lot of great explanations on the first page.
 You might just have to look around for one that caters to your setup or website CMS.